tulasidamarla/spring-mvc-4/springmvc4_without_xml/README.md

-To eliminiate web.xml configuration and to write a java configuration file to bootstrap the application, java class has to implement the interface "org.springframework.web.WebApplicationInitializer".
+To eliminiate web.xml configuration and write a java configuration file to bootstrap the application, java class has to implement the interface "org.springframework.web.WebApplicationInitializer".
 This interface contains one call back method with a ServletContext object passed in it.
 This context object can be used to hook spring configuration classes like DispatcherServlet etc.

 Here is the example: